udacity/create-your-own-adventure/english/find-exit/leave.md

 In the distance, you notice a tower that has caught fire, but is smoking a deep shade of purple.

+You then notice a purple haze is that of burning mushrooms.
+You start to feel queasy and disoriented.

 Overhead, you hear a loud, running noise.
 It's a chococopter!

 You have a slight cold.
 You might want to call in sick to work.
 What do you do?